Brikaa/tools-3-project/README.md

 # Prerequisites

-- Docker
+- Docker CLI (even if you are using Podman backend)
-- Docker Compose
+- Docker Compose CLI (even if you are using Podman backend)
-- A Unix/Linux environment (Git Bash, WSL2, Cygwin and the likes on Windows are ok)
+- Podman (optional.
+If you want to use Docker instead, read on)
+- A Linux environment with systemd
-- GNU Make (pre-installed on most GNU/Linux and Unix environments)
+- GNU Make (pre-installed on most Linux environments)

+# Choosing between Docker and Podman

+Podman backend is used by default.
+If you wish to use Docker, create a file called `.no-podman` in the `src` directory.

 # Running

+To run the containers:

 ```bash
 cd src
 make dev
 ```

-To create the database schema (needed the first time you run the project)
+To create the database schema (needed the first time you run the project):

 ```bash
 make migrate
 ```

-Access the app at `clinic.localhost`
+Access the app at `clinic.localhost:4000` (or whatever you configured frontend host to).

+# Configuration

+In order to configure different parameters like ports and hosts create a file called `.env.overrides` overriding the variables you want to change in `.env.sample`.

 # Tech stack